Jean Vauquelin

-Jean Vauquelin (February 1728 – 10 November 1772) was a French naval officer.
+Ship-of-the-line Lieutenant Jean Vauquelin (February 1728 – 10 November 1772) was a French Navy officer who served in the Seven Years' War.
 Vauquelin came to Canada as part of the naval force involved in the Seven Years' War.
 He arrived in 1758 in command of the frigate Atalante.
 Ensuring action involved Louisbourg and the naval battles with the British on St. Lawrence.
 In 1760, he and his badly damaged ship were captured, the ship burned, and Vauquelin was held by the British.
 His bravery had impressed his foes, who soon released him for return to France.

 Biography

 Jean Vauquelin was born in February 1728 at Dieppe.
 He was the son of a merchant marine captain.
 Having taken the trade at an early age with his father, he served as an officer aboard a frigate during the War of Austrian Succession.
 Becoming captain himself in the merchant marine in 1750, he was recruited at the beginning of the Seven Years' War, by the commander of the navy in Le Havre to serve as an officer.